sweetener404/sweetener404/README.md

 ## 👋 Hey there, I'm Gabriel!

-🎓 I'm a Software Engineering student at **Telkom Schools** — passionate about code, design, and anything tech-related.
+🎓 I'm a Software Engineering student at **Telkom Schools**!
+Passionate about code, design, and anything tech-related.
 🛠️ I'm that person who likes experimenting with stuff, even if it means breaking it just to fix it better.

 ---